genomicsengland/GelReportModels/docs/source/index.rst

 It may be handy to skip the documentation generation by using the flag ``--skip-docs``.

+NOTE: Java source code is only generated for the last build version, while Python source code is generated for all versions

 Building legacy versions of the models
 """"""""""""""""""""""""""""""""""""""